hmn53/csharp-extract-interface/README.md

 }
 ```

-After running the **"Extract Interface"** command, the extension will generate the following interface:
+After clicking on **"Extract Interface"**, it will generate the following interface:

 ```csharp
 public interface IDiceManager